elightup/slim-seo/readme.txt

 The sitemap URL is located at `domain.com/sitemap.xml`.

+= How to remove plugin's data when uninstalling =

+Add the following constant in your `wp-config.php` file:

+`define( 'SLIM_SEO_DELETE_DATA', true );`

 == Screenshots ==

 == Upgrade Notice ==

 == Changelog ==

+= 3.22.3 - 2023-11-14 =
+- Add support for Sensei LMS, Civi CRM, TranslatePress
+- Add `SLIM_SEO_DELETE_DATA` constant to set whether the plugin deletes its data when uninstalling, default `false`
+- Use only 3xx status codes for redirection
+- Add type-safe check for rel links for terms
+- Remove dashboard news
+- Prevent error for breadcrumbs on tax page
+- Fix duplicated post type archive url in sitemaps

 = 3.22.2 - 2023-10-19 =
 - Do not generate rewrite rules for sitemaps if no post types or no taxonomies